amlucent/automation-playbooks/README.md

 # automation-playbooks
 Infrastructure Automation Playbooks

-Some assorted Ansible and Terraform infrastructure automation playbooks and shell scripts I find useful for my daily activities as a Storage System Engineer.
+Some assorted Ansible and Terraform infrastructure automation playbooks and shell scripts I wrote and find useful for my daily activities as a Storage System Engineer.
+May tend to be geared towards SAN automation.

 ## Installation
 Prior to running any scripts I recommend you install ansible and terraform.
 If you require an ansible control node I hightly recommend installing the following container https://github.com/bluxmit/alnoda-workspaces/tree/main/workspaces/ansible-terraform-workspace.